-- Premiums and Copayments
+- Premiums and Co-payments

 - What to Do if You Receive a Bill

 - Coordinating Benefits with Another Plan

 - Medicare Eligibility

 - Workers' Compensation Eligibility

 - Other Benefit Coordination Issues

-One of the advantages of your health care coverage is that most out-of-pocket expenses are limited to Copayments.
 This section explains these and other health care expenses.
 It also explains your responsibilities when you are eligible for Medicare or workers' compensation coverage and when UnitedHealthcare needs to coordinate your benefits with another plan.